Integration of differential graded manifolds: Solving the generalized Maurer-Cartan equation

 Let us define the vector field $\hat E$ on $\hat N$ by

-where is understood as a vertical vector field.
-The vector field $\hat E$ has the needed properties; to see the hyperbolicity of the fixed point $P\in\hat N$ of $N$ notice that the stable subspace of $T_P\hat N$ is the vertical subspace, with eigenvalues $-k_J$, and the unstable subspace projects bijectively onto $T_0N$, with all eigenvalues equal to $1$. \end{proof}
+where is understood as a vertical vector field. $\hat E$ has the needed properties.
+Adding the vertical vector field $C_Q(B+i_E\,\cdot)$ to $E_\text{lift}$ moves the fixed point to a point $P\in\hat N$ lying over $0\in N$ and it is the unique fixed point of $\hat E$ (using the fact that the added vertical part is constant over $0\in N$, as $E=0$ at $0\in N$).
+To see the hyperbolicity of the fixed point $P$ notice that the stable subspace of $T_P\hat N$ is the vertical subspace, with eigenvalues $-k_{(J,a)}$, and the unstable subspace projects bijectively onto $T_0N$, with all eigenvalues equal to $1$. \end{proof}

 Let us suppose that $N$ is compact.
 For $r\geq1$ let $\Omega_{r}(N)$ denote the Banach space of $C^r$-forms.
 The previous two results (Theorem \ref{thm:extiso} and Proposition \ref{prop:K-inv}) remain valid when $A$, $B$ and $a$ are $C^r$-forms.